 Meringue vs Pavlova

-A Pavlova recipe on the other hand, while very similar to meringue includes a starch and vinegar in the mix of egg whites and sugar.
-This helps stabilize the egg whites and creates a soft marshmallow-y center once baked.
+A Pavlova recipe, on the other hand, while very similar to a meringue, includes starch and vinegar in the mix of egg whites and sugar.
+This helps stabilize the egg whites and creates a soft, marshmallowy center once baked.

 How To Store Meringues & Pavlova

-Both meringues and pavlova are very moisture sensitive.
-Ideally they should be consumed very shortly after being prepared as they go soft and loose their crispness as they absorb moisture from the air.
+Both meringues and pavlova are very moisture-sensitive.
+Ideally, they should be consumed very shortly after being prepared as they go soft and lose their crispness as they absorb moisture from the air.

 If you plan on storing these pavlova (or any meringues) for any length of time, make sure they are stored in an airtight container and kept in a dry, cool area.